VBEAM LASER TREATMENT

 If you have had non-purpuric treatment (without bruising desired): edema, mild to moderate erythema and a feeling of tightness with minimal discomfort.

 How many treatments are usually needed?

+Several treatments over a period of several months may be necessary.
 It is the provider’s judgment that will determine the end of treatment.
 Treatment should stop when the clinical endpoint and the desired patient outcome have been achieved.

 Facial features are what makes each of us unique, and enhancing the appearance of facial features can have a significant effect on self-esteem.
 Over the counter facial products and makeup provide temporary results, but our procedures offer more durable and dramatic results.
 Our goal is to identify each patients’ facial aesthetic potential and optimize it.